variousauthors/dj.maze/NEXTSTEPS.md

       follow a yellow line across a maze.
 Whatever keys the player uses to run the maze, those become their controls.
 Maybe later, eh?
     - for now provide a config file
-[ ] consider moving the player2 tag to the player2 starting place (top left) [ ] the victory in multiplayer should be "YELLOW WINS" vs "GREEN WINS" instead of P1 P2
+[x] consider moving the player2 tag to the player2 starting place (top left)
+    - this means the player will see their label abobve their starting location [x] the victory in multiplayer should be "YELLOW WINS" vs "GREEN WINS" instead of P1 P2

 [ ] clever music
 [ ] better sprites
-[ ] add the secret victory (achievement) for players who actually WIN vs AI
+[ ] add the secret victory (achievement) for players who actually WIN vs AI [ ] Add tug-o-war style score long-term board

 BUG
 [x] If the player backtracks and then shadows the opponent for the rest of the